 Q. Can anxiety trigger asthma?

-A. Yes, anxiety and stress can trigger asthma in some already diagnosed patients who have asthma.
+A. Yes, anxiety and stress can trigger asthma in some already-diagnosed patients who have asthma.
 It cannot cause asthma but can worsen its symptoms in some patients.

 Q. Maladaptive daydreaming and how can we overcome this?

 Q. I feel like my brain never lets me rest.
 Even if I force myself to get into bed early my brain stays active and upsets me to an extent where I just want it to stop so I can rest.
-This has been my issue since forever which leaves me tired and lethargic due to insufficient rest.
+This has been my issue forever which leaves me tired and lethargic due to insufficient rest.

-A. This seems to be a problem in sleep quality.
+A. This seems to be a problem with sleep quality.
 This can be due to an unhealthy lifestyle or undiagnosed anxiety disorder or depressive disorder.
 Chronic sleep problems with no other medical disorders are due to the above-mentioned conditions.
 A detailed assessment by a Psychiatrist is needed.

 Q. I have a very bad habit of procrastinating on a daily basis.
 It makes me feel anxious all the time.
 Why does it happen and how can I eliminate this habit?

 A. Procrastination is a maladaptive habit that on deep exploration can be rooted in underlying depression, fear of the change, avoidance of the stress of the task ahead, the sometimes unconscious will to stay in the status quo ( depressive state), and many other possibilities.
 Detailed cognitive and behavioral work is required by a clinical psychologist to manage this.